-Headphones are very useful for listening music in many different situations.
-You can listen to the music or audio recordings you like without disturbing or letting anyone around you know what you’re up to.
+Headphones are very useful for listening to music in many different situations.
+Besides your favorite tunes, you can also listen to the audio recordings you like without disturbing or letting anyone around you know what you’re up to.

 Doctors are very concerned about in-ear headphones when it comes to music playing, over any other type of headphones.
 In-ear headphones are the most dangerous type of headphones for your ears and have more effect on hearing loss than other headphone types.
 The reason for that is simple to understand.
 The closer your headphones are to your ear, the more damage they can do.
 In-ear headphones are the closest type of headphones that you can possibly use for your ears.
 Of course, there are many other factors that can affect your hearing loss progress other than headphone type, such as volume, bass, duration.

 In-ear headphones place the sound very close to the eardrum, and therefore, they’re one of the most dangerous types of headphones to wear if you enjoy listening to music at a slightly higher volume.
 Hearing loss due to headphones is approximately 30 perfect higher than ever before.
 The reason for that is also very self-explanatory.
 Before, people used to have WalkMan’s which would come with on-ear headphones.
 At high volume, the sound would become distorted and unenjoyable.
 Nowadays, smartphone devices can play sounds very loud without any quality loss, and at full volume, such device that plays music through in-ear headphones can produce as much noise as a live rock concert usually does.